maratai/craftery/fiber_arts.md

 I've put all the fiber arts together on the grounds that there's so much crossover.
 I don't currently knit or crochet, sorry!
 But I'm sure there are *plenty* of resources elsewhere for both.

+# Embroidery
+- Julia D. Gray. *Traditional Japanese Embroidery*.
+Lovely photos and explanations of specific Japanese techniques and tools for silk embroidery.
+That said, in stitch terms, i'ts 80% satin stitch by volume.
+- Sarah Homfray. *Silk Shading*.
+I will be destashing this in a friend's direction.
+If you know anything about color and some embroidery stitches, this is nothing new.
+Lovely photos though, and a reasonable reference/starting point for a beginner.

 # Fiber Reference
 - Deborah Robson and Carol Ekarius. *The Fleece and Fiber Sourcebook*.
 An indispensable magisterial reference for hand spinning; popular for a reason.
 Focuses on sheep breeds and varieties, with some segments on other animal fibers (e.g. goats, alpacas). **Recommended**.

+# Knitting
+- Virginia D. McGlynn, illus.
+Walter J. McGlynn. *Knitting Illustrated for Beginners and Others*.
+Terrific instructional booklet.
+It's no one else's fault that I bounced off knitting after trying it for a few years! **Recommended**.

 ## Lacemaking: Needle Lace
 My main interest is needle lace because of the low supply/tool requirement (fabric, needle, thread) so I tend not to track e.g. crochet or bobbin lace instructional materials.
 Sorry!